Implementation Strategy

 Vm::resume_from_diskreconstructs the exact execution state from the most recent checkpoint. - Mailbox messages are persisted alongside the process state, ensuring that no messages are lost across restarts.

-- The WAL uses append-only writes for crash safety — if the process crashes mid-write, the previous checkpoint remains valid.
+- The WAL uses append-only writes for crash safety.
+If the process crashes mid-write, the previous checkpoint remains valid.

 This gives Turn programs orthogonal persistence: the developer never writes save/load code.
 The runtime handles durability transparently.